Sports2-a-Days Preview: Dutchtown Griffins

 The Griffins are looking at three different senior options at the quarterback position, Steven Winfield, Brayden Fritchie and Logan Scott are the options.
 Scott is a converted defensive back who is also the younger brother of former Zachary star qb Lindsey Scott.

-"The scheme, knowing what we're doign with the ball, this offfseason is really big for us, more so in the 7 on 7, than it has been in the past, we've got db's that have to develop the confidence and more work and we need to develop a quarterback," Mistretta said of his offseason's work.
+"The scheme, knowing what we're doing with the ball, this offfseason is really big for us, more so in the 7 on 7, than it has been in the past, we've got db's that have to develop the confidence and more work and we need to develop a quarterback," Mistretta said of his offseason's work.

 Helping the process will be a group of four returning offensive lineman as well as running back Brayden Lewis.